Roundtable Policy: Confidence-Weighted-Consensus Aggregation Improves Multi-Agent-System Reasoning: Introduction

-Large language models (LLMs) have demonstrated impressive capabilities in text generation, reasoning, and few-shot adaptation.
-These advances have opened exciting opportunities for scientific discovery, where complex, interdisciplinary problems demand not only accurate reasoning but also coherent narrative construction.
-However, current LLMs may hallucinate facts, introduce implausible logical jumps, or produce fragmented explanations.
-Such limitations are particularly problematic in scientific contexts, where reliability and clarity are equally critical.
-For instance, a scientific proposal must not only provide factually correct content, but also organize it into a structured and persuasive narrative.
-Addressing these dual requirements calls for mechanisms that go beyond the capacity of a single LLM.
+These behaviors reflect not only limitations of individual models, but also a broader challenge: scientific reasoning is not fully captured by isolated, single-shot predictions, but instead requires mechanisms for aggregating multiple uncertain and heterogeneous reasoning paths.
+For instance, to write a scientific proposal must not only provide factually correct content, but also organize it into a structured and persuasive narrative.
+Addressing these requirements calls for mechanisms that can reconcile multiple reasoning paths.

-A natural motivation is therefore to leverage multiple LLMs, aggregating their complementary strengths.
-Prior work has explored self-consistency with multiple sampled reasoning paths~\citep{wang2022self}, multi-agent debate frameworks~\citep{du2023improving, liang2023selfrefine}, and tool-augmented multi-agent systems~\citep{schick2023toolformer, ma2024sciagent}.
-However, these approaches are often limited to single-task reasoning, rely on emergent dynamics that are difficult to interpret, or lack systematic mechanisms for weighting contributions across heterogeneous domains.
-Ensemble-style methods such as majority voting treat all models equally, overlooking that different models excel in different domains or evaluation dimensions.
-Debate-style methods, while sometimes converging to better outputs, remain inherently opaque: it is often unclear why a particular answer was selected, or hard to quantify which models were more trustworthy in the process.
-In scientific applications, this lack of transparency poses a major barrier, since researchers require not only correct outputs but also interpretable evidence supporting the decision.
+A natural motivation is therefore to leverage multi-agent systems, collecting their complementary strengths via diverse reasoning trajectories.
+Prior work has explored from majority~\citep{wang2022self}, debate~\citep{10.5555/3692070.3692537, liang-etal-2024-encouraging}, to other ensemble approaches~\citep{chen-etal-2024-reconcile,wang2025mixtureofagents}.
+While effective in many cases, these approaches exhibit inherent limitations: majority vote, treat all models equally, overlooking that different models excel in different domains; Debate-style methods, while sometimes converging to better outputs, remain inherently opaque: it is unclear why a particular answer was selected, or hard to quantify which models were more trustworthy in the process.
+These observations all point to a central question: how can we effectively combine complementary strengths across models to solve complex scientific tasks?

-At a broader level, scientific problem solving is inherently multi-faceted, requiring both precise reasoning and coherent long-form narratives.
-While individual LLMs have made impressive progress, they still face challenges in consistently meeting these diverse demands across domains and tasks.
-This motivates the need for a structured approach to harness collective intelligence—one that integrates complementary expertise, surfaces and resolves disagreements transparently, and preserves accountability in the decision process.